pressoholics/prso-content-syndication-toolkit/readme.txt

 == Frequently Asked Questions ==

+= How to I display the archive for all my syndication posts? = In your wordpress Menu add a link to /syndication-post/ like this:

+http://www.YourWebsiteURL.com/syndication-post/ (replace www.YourWebsiteURL.com with your websites URL)

 = Can i create draft posts without pushing them to clients? = Yes. only 'Syndication Posts' that are marked as published will be pushed to clients.
 So be careful when you push the blue publish button, be sure you want the post to go out.
 If not sure just 'save as draft' and publish later when you are ready.